mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 ![sensitivity](img/sensitivity.png)

-* **Unclassified**: information for which a sensitivity level has not been set yet.
+* **Unclassified**: information for which a sensitivity level has not been set yet;

 * **Public**: information intended for public use.
-This type of data is not protected by intellectual property laws such as copyright, trademark, or patent laws. *(e.g. public website content or marketing materials)*
+This type of data is not protected by intellectual property laws such as copyright, trademark, or patent laws *(e.g. public website content or marketing materials)*;

 * **Confidential**: information intended for internal use only.
-If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals. *(e.g. emails, media, and documents with no sensitive data)*;
+If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals *(e.g. emails, media, and documents with no sensitive data)*;

 * **Secret**: information intended for restricted use, i.e. only certain members of your organization should be able to access and modify it.
-If destroyed or compromised, this type of data can have a medium impact on your organization or its individuals. *(e.g. internal correspondence including confidential data, Supplier contracts, IT service management information, and employee records)*;
+If destroyed or compromised, this type of data can have a medium impact on your organization or its individuals *(e.g. internal correspondence including confidential data, Supplier contracts, IT service management information, and employee records)*;

 * **Top Secret**: information intended for mission-critical use, such as supporting strategic business processes.
-If destroyed or compromised, this type of data can have a catastrophic impact on your organization or its individuals. *(e.g. privileged credentials, customer personal data, credit card, and financial account numbers, health protected information, social security numbers, and intellectual property)*;
+If destroyed or compromised, this type of data can have a catastrophic impact on your organization or its individuals. *(e.g. privileged credentials, customer personal data, credit card, and financial account numbers, health protected information, social security numbers, and intellectual property)*.

 ### Select a sensitivity level